AxisCommunications/acap-documentation/docs/axis-devices.md

 ## Software compatibility

 An ACAP is software compatible with an AXIS OS firmware if the APIs and other ACAP runtime features are available in the specific firmware release.
-The available APIs in a firmware depends on both the firmware version and the device itself since some APIs are only relevant for certain devices.
+The availability of APIs in a firmware depends on both the firmware version and the device itself since some APIs are only relevant for certain devices.
 For example, the Video capture API is only available on devices with an image sensor.

 ## SDK and device compatibility

-Depending on which SDK you would like to use, the possible choice of device will differ.
+Device compatibility differs depending on which SDK you want to use.

 The *ACAP Computer Vision SDK* is supported on a limited set of devices.
-Therefore, for this SDK, it is important to select one of the products listed in the [hardware compatibility](#acap-computer-vision-sdk) table.
+So, for this SDK, it's important to select one of the products listed in the [hardware compatibility](#acap-computer-vision-sdk) table.

 The *ACAP Native SDK* is supported on all products for the chips listed in the [hardware compatibility](#acap-native-sdk) table that support the minimum AXIS OS version required.
-Therefore, for this SDK it is important to make sure that the selected product or products supports the minimum required AXIS OS version.
+So, for this SDK it is important to make sure that the selected product or products support the minimum required AXIS OS version.
 See [software compatibility](#find-the-right-sdk-for-software-compatibility)
 table.